Eddie Redmayne Once Rode On Top Of Tom Hiddleston As A Girl

 While Hiddleston admits that even then Eddie Redmayne was “a great talent,” he still laughs every time he recalls Redmayne being on top of him.
 But the most hilarious part is that Redmayne played the female lead in that production!

-Hiddleston revealed that he played the front, right leg of the elephant that Eddie Redmayne was riding on.
+Hiddleston revealed that he played the front-right leg of the elephant that Eddie Redmayne was riding on.
 The production team came up with a fantastic way to keep the elephant walking.

 “We were holding a table with a cushion on top of it, and also a tablecloth to cover our faces because our bodies are the elephant.”